San Francisco reparations idea: $5 million per Black person

 Advocates say that view ignores a wealth of data and historical evidence showing how long after U.S. slavery officially ended in 1865, government policies and practices worked to imprison Black people at higher rates, deny access to home and business loans and restrict where they could work and live.

-“There’s still a veiled perspective that, candidly, Black folks don’t deserve this,” said McDonnell.
-“The number itself, $5 million, is actually low when you consider the harm.”
+"There's still a veiled perspective that, candidly, Black folks don't deserve this," McDonnell said.
+"The number itself, $5 million, is actually low when you consider the harm."

 "If you're going to try to say you're sorry, you have to speak in the language that people understand, and money is that language," he said.